carterw/loboris_backports/README.md

 ## PWM

 The [PWM implementation of MicroPython](https://docs.micropython.org/en/latest/esp32/quickref.html#pwm-pulse-width-modulation) appears to assign the same frequency to all pins.
 The [loboris implementation](https://github.com/loboris/MicroPython_ESP32_psRAM_LoBo/wiki/pwm) provides for 4 frequency timers and 8 channels, multiple channels can use the same timer.
 Duty cycles can be assigned independently.
 Also there is a PWM.list()  function which shows status of all active PWM.

+## ADC

+The ADC implementation of MicroPython is [described here](https://docs.micropython.org/en/latest/esp32/quickref.html#adc-analog-to-digital-conversion), the loboris implementation is [documented here](https://github.com/loboris/MicroPython_ESP32_psRAM_LoBo/wiki/adc).
+The loboris port adds access to ADC2 via the 'unit' parameter.
+Also added are *deinit()* (frees the pin for other purposes) and *vref()* (set up a reference voltage) methods.
+A set of handy convenience methods are implemented for periodically collecting ADC data as a separate task.